google/skia/site/user/sample/viewer.md

 Skia Viewer
 ==========================
 The Skia Viewer is another windowed app similar to SampleApp.
-It's main advantages over SampleApp is that it supports Vulkan on Linux, Windows and Android, and it uses a cleaner cross-platform windowing system, currently located in tools/viewer/sk_app.
+Its main advantages over SampleApp are that it supports Vulkan on Linux, Windows and Android, and it uses a cleaner cross-platform windowing system (currently located in tools/viewer/sk_app).
 However, it is a work in progress, so it doesn't yet support all the features of SampleApp.

 Like SampleApp, it displays a series of slides that exhibit specific features of the Skia system.
 It is mainly controlled using the keyboard: left (&#x2190;) and (&#x2192;) right arrows to move from slide to slide.
 Some slides require use resources stored outside the program.
 These resources are stored in the `<skia-path>/resources` directory.